-If you have a condition that has affected your cornea (the normally clear front part of your eye) and the vision is affected your doctor may determine that you need a corneal transplant.
-This involves having surgery to replace your cornea with a cornea that has been donated by someone who has died.
-The cornea you will receive is referred to as the donor cornea.
-The donor cornea to be used for your transplant will be provided by a licensed and certified Eye Bank.
-The good news is that there is enough awareness about organ donation and typically there is a donor available for the restoration of your sight.
+A corneal transplant involves having surgery to replace your cornea with a cornea that has been donated by someone who died.
+The cornea you will receive is referred to as the donor cornea, and it will be provided by a licensed and certified eye bank.
 Because the cornea does not have a direct blood supply, you do not have to be matched to your donor.
-This is also advantageous that you do not have to suppress your body’s entire immune system with pills.
+This is also advantageous that you do not have to suppress your body’s immune system with pills.
 You will however, need to suppress the eye’s immune system with steroid drops.
 You will likely be on a steroid drop for the rest of your life after your transplant.

 Partial Thickness Cornea Transplant (DSAEK)

-During the procedure, the surgeon removes the inner layer of diseased endothelial cells.
+During the procedure, the surgeon removes only the diseased endothelial cells.
 The donor tissue is cut specially to replace these cells and sized appropriately for your eye.
-The donor tissue is carefully folded and inserted into the eye.
-The donor tissue is then positioned inside the eye and then the surgeon injects an air bubble underneath the cornea.
-It is this air bubble that allows for adherence of the new transplant.
+It is then carefully folded, inserted into the eye and positioned, and the surgeon injects an air bubble underneath the cornea.
+The air bubble allows for adherence of the new transplant.
 A few stitches are placed to close the incision.
 These are buried and do not usually ever need to be removed.

 After surgery, it is important that you remain positioned supine (flat on your back) as much as possible for the first 48 hours.
 This gives the air bubble sufficient time to allow the new donor cornea to attach properly.

 Full Thickness Cornea Transplant (Penetrating Keratoplasty)